gensyn-ai/noloco/README.md

 ```

 ### Running
-Got to the script folder and modify run.sh to include the config you want to run (e.g. c4_diloco_100m_8.yaml):
+Go to the script folder and modify run.sh to include the config you want to run (e.g. c4_diloco_100m_8.yaml):
 ```commandline
 #!/bin/bash